tarunngusain08/Say-HI-/README.md

 2. **User to Chat History (N:N):**
    - Many users can have many chat histories, each associated with a specific chat partner.

-3. **User to Notification (1:N):**
-   - One user can have multiple notifications.

-4. **Message to Notification (1:1 or 1:N, depending on use case):**
-   - One message may be associated with one or more notifications, depending on the notification requirements.